Section 9 of The Animal Welfare Act 2006 for England and Wales states that an animal needs to be able to exhibit normal behaviour patterns

 Restraint should only be applied for the period when it is actually required.
 The restraint should be the least severe, yet most effective method available, appropriate to the need.

 If chemical restraint (i.e. sedative drugs) is needed it must only be prescribed and administered either by a veterinary surgeon or on their specific instruction for that particular animal and the particular circumstances.
-Sedatives should not be used as a substitute for good horse management.
+Sedatives should not be used as a substitute for good horse management and it should be noted that horses are unlikely to learn from a situation if sedated for it.